Galerie Mélissa Paul

 Ulrikk Dufossé

-For more than ten years, Ulrikk Dufossé has been experimenting abstract sculptures in galvanized wire, mainly exhibited suspended like mobiles.
-In the tradition of the Japanese-American artist Ruth Asawa who taught her technique for many years, Ulrikk first worked on drawing, a personal writing inspired by the female body, before devoting himself to the realization of his dreamlike images by long hours of knitting.
-Based on a peasant craftmanship of fish traps, the artist explores a sensitive aesthetic giving free rein to emotion, guided by the spontaneous gesture of the present moment.
-Ulrikk Dufossé’s sculptures are an example of skillful craftsmanship in a sophisticated design entirely woven by hand comprising by up to one thousand meters of wire.
-Combining a circular shape and complex volumes, they appear suspended in the air, creating a vivacious and breathtaking visual effect.
+For more than fifteen years, Ulrikk Dufossé has been experimenting abstract sculptures in galvanized mesh wire, mainly exhibited suspended like mobiles.
+In the tradition of the Japanese-American artist Ruth Asawa who taught her technique for many years, Ulrikk Dufossé first works on drawing, a personal writing inspired by the female body, before devoting himself to endless nights of knitting to create his dreamlike images.

 Works